slevinas/zigi_qa_wolf_take_home/README.md

 ## My Solution

-i've created 3 slightly different solutions, which can be run using the following:
+_I've created 3 slightly different solutions_, which can be run using the following:

 1. `$ node ./tests/class-playwright-inloop-compare-index.js`.